CRTified/xmppsh/README.md

 # xmppsh
-A XMPP bot for private servers, based on SleekXMPP.
+A XMPP bot for private servers, using slixmpp as library to handle the XMPP protocol.